panchtatvam/ro.vu_hugo/content/passions/life-improvement/personal-goals.md

 ---
-Title: "How to Define Personal Goals"
+title: "How to Define Personal Goals"
 tags: [advice, life-improvement, planning]
 ---